ahungry/ahubu/README.md

 ## Installation

+If you want to run from lein to play with the source and interactive REPL, ensure you have lein installed (https://leiningen.org/) as well as a JDK that supports JavaFX (openjdk-8-jdk and openjfx will work on most distros - later versions of openjdk beyond 9 do not allow side installs of openjfx, nor do most distros ship with it pre-compiled in).

-Make sure you have a java distribution with openjfx available (on Arch Linux openjdk + openjfx worked out of the box.
-On Ubuntu 18.04 I needed to do some extra work).
+On Arch Linux, just installing latest openjdk + openjfx worked out of the box.
+On Ubuntu 18.04, special care must be taken to use the Java version 8 instead of the 11 preview.

 ### Java Dependencies